Shinarthas/PrintServer/README.md

 keep an eay on status.txt

-install GSPrint refer to https://stackoverflow.com/questions/4498099/silent-printing-of-a-pdf-in-python
+install GSPrint refer to https://stackoverflow.com/questions/27195594/python-silent-print-pdf-to-specific-printer executables are in git

 run index.bat